We at the Women of Today Test Kitchen wanted to try something new this week: making Challah! A traditional and delicious Jewish bread.

 Ingredients

-- 2 1/2 cups warm water
+• 2-1/2 cups warm water

-- 1 tbsp dry yeast, we use a quick rise brand
+• 1 tbsp. dry yeast, we use a quick-rise brand

-- 1/2 cup honey
+• 1/2 cup honey

-- 4 tbsp vegetable oil
+• 4 tbsp. vegetable oil

-- 3 eggs 2 for the dough, 1 for the egg wash
+• 3 eggs, 2 for the dough, 1 for the egg wash

-- 1 tbsp kosher salt
+• 1 tbsp. kosher salt

-- 8 cups unbleached all-purpose flour
+• 8 cups unbleached all-purpose flour

-- 1 tbsp sesame or poppy seeds (optional)
+• 1 tbsp. sesame or poppy seeds (optional)

 Instructions

-- In a large bowl, sprinkle yeast over warm water.
+• In a large bowl, sprinkle yeast over warm water.

-- Using a whisk, whisk in honey, oil, 2 eggs, and salt.
+• Using a whisk, whisk in honey, oil, 2 eggs, and salt.

-- Add a touch of oil into the bottom for the mixing bowl and place kneaded dough back in the mixing bowl.
-Cover the bowl with a clean cloth and let the dough rest in a warm area of your kitchen for one hour. *Tip – We heated up one cup of water and then put the steaming cup of water and the covered bowl in the unused microwave, so it was warm and cozy.
+• Add a touch of oil to the bottom of the mixing bowl and place the kneaded dough back in the mixing bowl.
+Cover the bowl with a clean cloth and let the dough rest in a warm area of your kitchen for one hour.

-- Let rise for 1.5 - 2 hours or until double in bulk.
+• Let rise for 1.5 - 2 hours or until double in bulk.

-- Remove baking sheet from oven.
+• Remove the baking sheet from the oven.

-- Preheat oven to 375 degrees.
+• Preheat oven to 375 degrees.

-- Beat the remaining egg and brush a generous amount over each braid.
+• Beat the remaining egg and brush a generous amount over each braid.
 Sprinkle with sesame or poppy seeds if desired.

-- If using a convection oven, bake at 375 degrees for about 25 minutes.
+• If using a convection oven, bake at 375 degrees for about 25 minutes.
 If using a standard oven, bake at 375 degrees for 30 – 35 minutes.
 Bread should be well browned and have a nice hollow sound when thumped on the top.

-- Cool on a rack for at least one hour before slicing.
+• Cool on a rack for at least one hour before slicing.

 Enjoy!

 Making this recipe?
-Be sure and share it with us on the WOT Instagram or on Facebook!
+Be sure and share it with us on the WOT Instagram or Facebook!

 All photos by Lorianne DeVita